wp-plugins/ezanga-intext/readme.txt

 Sign up for Traffic Advisors

-1) Sign up for a Traffic Advisors® account at https://trafficadvisors.ezanga.com/#Signup.
+1) Sign up for a Traffic Advisors&reg; account at https://trafficadvisors.ezanga.com/#Signup.

 2) Shortly after completing the form, you'll receive a confirmation email with directions to complete the sign up process.